Springbok: Threats and conservation

 The springbok has been classified as least concern on the IUCN Red List.
 No major threats to the long-term survival of the species are known.
 The springbok is one of the few antelope species with a positive population trend.

 Springbok occur in several protected areas across their range: Makgadikgadi and Nxai National Park (Botswana); Kgalagadi Transfrontier Park between Botswana and South Africa; Etosha National Park and Namib-Naukluft Park (Namibia); Mokala and Karoo National Parks and a number of provincial reserves in South Africa.
 In 1999, Rod East of the IUCN SSC Antelope Specialist Group estimated the springbok population in South Africa at more than 670,000, noting that it might be an underestimate.
-However, estimates for Namibia, Angola, Botswana, Transvaal, Karoo, and the Free State (which gave a total population estimate of nearly 2,000,000 – 2,500,000 animals in southern Africa), were in complete disagreement with East's estimate.
+However, estimates for Namibia, Angola, Botswana, Transvaal, Karoo, and the Free State (which gave a total population estimate of nearly 2,000,000 to 2,500,000 animals in southern Africa), were in complete disagreement with East's estimate.
 Springbok are under active management in several private lands.
 Small populations have been introduced into private lands and provincial areas of KwaZulu-Natal.